 CORE MPO developed a process for handling Title VI complaints and a Limited English Proficiency (LEP) Plan after the 2009 federal certification review.
-These documents are a part of the Title VI Plan that included the Environmental Justice program.
-Satisfied with these new developments, the 2013 federal certification review did not make any specific recommendations regarding the CORE MPO's Environmental Justice program.
+Satisfied with these new developments, the 2013 and 2016-2017 federal certification reviews did not make any specific recommendations regarding the CORE MPO's Environmental Justice program.

-Chapter 8: EJ Document Maintenance and Update
+Chapter 8: EJ Plan Maintenance and Update

 The Coastal Region Metropolitan Planning Organization (CORE MPO) maintains the EJ Plan and updates it when new information becomes available.
-The following lists some of the efforts that the MPO has undertaken or is in the process of carrying out.
+The following lists some of the efforts that the MPO has undertaken.

 - With the release of the 2010 census data, the MPO compared the maps and statistics between the censuses to determine the EJ focus area change in Chatham County. - The MPO updated its Metropolitan Planning Area (MPA) boundary in 2015, and the staff then updated the EJ maps and statistics that reflect the multi-county boundary. - The MPO updated the 2040 MTP to reflect the new MPA.
-The MPO's public involvement targeted any new EJ areas (if any) to make sure all the residents in the Savannah area will have an opportunity to participate in the CORE MPO planning process. - The MPO strives to make the EJ Plan, the LEP Plan and the Participation Plan an integral part of the public participation process.
+The MPO's public involvement targeted any new EJ areas (if any) to make sure all the residents in the Savannah area will have an opportunity to participate in the CORE MPO planning process. - The MPO strives to make the Title VI Plan, the Environmental Justice Plan, the Language Assistance Plan and the Participation Plan an integral part of the public participation process.
 The MPO strives to make sure that no EJ populations will be negatively impacted by the MPO's plans and programs. - In 2016 CORE MPO updated its Title VI Plan to respond to the revised MPO planning boundary that expanded to the three-county area after the 2010 census.
 The updates included revising the Measures of Effectiveness (MOEs) in the Participation Plan, revising the EJ analysis and LEP based on updated census data for a three-county analysis, and revising other Title VI components such as the Title VI complaint process.
 FHWA, FTA and GDOT were fully involved in this Title VI Plan update.
-As a result, The Title VI Plan passed the 2016 2017 certification review with flying colors. - In 2019 CORE MPO is updating its Title VI Plan to respond to GDOT request to convert all Title VI plans in the state of Georgia to the GDOT template.
-As a part of this update, the EJ Plan has been revised as well to document the EJ analysis that is related to the 2045 MTP development.
-All of the documents of this Title VI Plan will be reviewed by FHWA, FTA and GDOT before a 45-day public review and comment period starts.
-The expected adoption for this update is August 2019.
+As a result, The Title VI Plan passed the 2016 2017 certification review with flying colors. - In 2019 CORE MPO updated its Title VI Plan to respond to GDOT request to convert all Title VI plans in the state of Georgia to the GDOT template.
+As a part of this update, the EJ Plan has been revised as well to incorporates the latest census data and the results of the EJ impacts analysis conducted for the 2045 MTP projects.
+The Title VI Plan (including the EJ Plan) was adopted by the CORE MPO Board on August 7, 2019.